WebTerminator/todo/README.md

 ## Further considerations

 - the form would definetely benefit from a validation
-- localStorage could be added to gurantee the application to work regardless of the network being down
+- localStorage could be added to guarantee the application to work regardless of the network being down
 - UI could be improved with a more appropriate design
 - further snapshots test could be added
 - a filtering functionlaity could be added